alexchung1233/Wordle-Python/README.md

 Wordle REST implementation in Python.
+To practice Flask, Dynamodb, and AWS

 **Technologies used:**
 Built with Flask, Dynamodb, and Marshmallow for data serialization/deserialization.
 Built image using Docker and uploaded to an ECR repository.
 Deployed to a AWS EC2 instance.